Here’s a goofy promo pic of our at Upper Room Technologies. It’s one of the coolest places to work.

 Part Three: Life Lessons

 Recently I hadthe privilege to work with at Upper Room Technologies team to host an open house.
 We grew from a 1400square foot office to a 3700square foot space.
 It’s incredible.
 We also nearly doubled our staff.
 After a few months of working in a construction zone, working late hours to do both our work and building stuff, we were pretty tired.
 Our CEO Andy is friends with Max Lucado and invited Max to do a prayer of blessing to officially open the building.
 It was a great night.
 Right around that time, Max asked Andy if our team could produce a live online prayer event.
 In four days.
 Our team began to scramble, rally, and succeed.
 Through working over the weekend, we shared some meals, bonfires, and even a movie night to work through obstacles and produce a successful event.
 What it tense at times?
 Yes.
 Were there obstacles?
 You bet.
 But we worked through them all.
 The fruit from this event?
 The team really deepened.
-Not only are we sharing work together, but we’re sharing life together.
+Not only are we sharing work together, but we’re sharing life together. [tweet_box]Community matters.
+Deeper than just a vocation or paycheck. [/tweet_box]When we put our lives in others hands vocationally and take risks, we’re able to come through for each other, build trust, and succeed.
+Our team did this over a four day stretch producing this event for Max Lucado.

 Do we really need more words here?
 Kindness matters.
 It does.
 Tone.
 Content of our words.
 Let them leak with kindness.
 Be a giver of grace, peace and kindness in your words, actions and deeds.